-What steps are involved in applying a Nickel-free dental crown?
+What steps are involved in applying a metal free dental crown?

 In order to place a crown, you will come to our office for two separate visits.
 The first visit is to prepare your tooth for the crown.
 Your Lincoln, NE dentist will shape your tooth, remove any decay or old silver/mercury fillings to ensure a strong core underneath the crown.
 Impressions are taken of your newly shaped tooth and sent to a dental lab along with your unique tooth shade where your permanent tooth is custom made to fit your tooth.
 It usually takes the lab for about two weeks to make your crown.
 During this time, you will wear a temporary metal-free white crown over your prepared tooth to protect it until your new crown is complete.

 The second visit is when your crown is cemented into place and adjusted by your dentist.
 After this appointment, the crown process is complete.